2024 United States Demographics | Data & Analysis

 65+ years 0.9% 0.8%

-Treemap showing the population distribution by nativity and citizenship status in the United States based on U.S. Census data.
+Treemap showing the population distribution by nativity and citizenship status in United States based on U.S. Census data.

-Source: U.S. Census Bureau, ACS Estimates (2024)
+Source: U.S. Census Bureau, 2024 ACS Estimates

-According to the U.S. Census Bureau's 2024 American Community Survey (ACS) Estimates, the nativity and citizenship data for the United States shows that 92.8% of the population are U.S. citizens.
+According to the U.S. Census Bureau's 2024 American Community Survey (ACS) Estimates, the nativity and citizenship data for United States shows that 92.8% of the population are U.S. citizens.
 This includes both native-born and naturalized citizens, representing 315,714,107 individuals out of a total population of 340,110,990 people.

 The nativity breakdown reveals diverse origins: 83.5% were born in the United States, 0.6% were born in Puerto Rico or U.S. Island Areas, and 1.1% were born abroad of American parent(s).